John Sullivan (writer): Career

+BBC

 Sullivan got his break into television after submitting scripts to the BBC.
 He admired Steptoe and Son, Till Death Us Do Part, Phil Silvers' US show Bilko, and "anything by Neil Simon".
 In November 1974, he gained a job in the BBC props department.
 He was warned not to pester or approach the stars of the corporation.
 However, Ronnie Barker encouraged him to write for The Two Ronnies, and he also wrote for Dave Allen.
 He eventually approached television producer Dennis Main Wilson with a script about a young Marxist.
 This led to a pilot for Comedy Special in 1977 which, following a positive reaction, was commissioned for a full series, Citizen Smith (1977–80).
 Citizen Smith ran for four series, after which Sullivan was asked to submit another idea.
 An initial idea for a comedy set in the world of football was rejected, so he proposed an alternative idea for a sitcom centring on a cockney market trader in working-class, modern-day London called Readies.

-Through Ray Butt, a BBC producer and director whom Sullivan had met and befriended when they were working on Citizen Smith, a draft script was shown to the Corporation's Head of Comedy, John Howard Davies.
+Through Ray Butt, a BBC producer and director whom Sullivan had met and befriended when they were working on Citizen Smith, a draft script was shown to the corporation's Head of Comedy, John Howard Davies.
 Davies commissioned Sullivan to write a full series under an alternative title Only Fools and Horses, which had also been the name of a Citizen Smith episode.
 Sullivan believed the key factor in it being accepted was the success of ITV's new drama Minder, a series with a similar premise and also set in 1980s London.

 Much of Sullivan's material for Only Fools and Horses scripts came from his real-life experiences; falling through a raised bar flap, the chandelier falling, his father's poker sessions, his niece working in the police force, and his grandfather falling down holes to claim money.
-It is arguable that the poverty of the Trotter family, and their eventual rise to wealth, is based on Sullivan's background.
+It is possible that the poverty of the Trotter family, and their eventual rise to wealth, is based on Sullivan's own background.
 He grew up in a poor household and noted in an interview that he and his friends seemingly had no opportunities after leaving school apart from becoming, as Sullivan put it, "factory fodder".
 The success of Only Fools and Horses made him very rich.

 With the success of Only Fools..., at the suggestion of his wife he decided to write a romantic comedy series featuring a strong female lead character.
 His source of inspiration was a letter in a magazine read to him by his wife, written by a woman who had been jilted by her fiancé on the day of her wedding.
 Just Good Friends ran for three series and a feature-length special between 1983 and 1986.
 Other sitcoms included Dear John (1986–1987) and Sitting Pretty (1992–1993).
-Later in his career, he moved towards writing comedy drama series such as Over Here (1996), Roger Roger (1996) and Micawber (2001).
-His last work, Rock and Chips (2010), was the second spin-off of Only Fools....
+Later in his career, he moved towards writing comedy drama series such as Over Here (1996), Roger Roger (1996–2003), and Micawber (2001).
+His last work, Rock & Chips (2010–2011), was the second spin-off of Only Fools....